-Farming - In preparations for farming, a unit will usually be treated with a combination of the following practices: having or burning to remove current standing vegetation, herbicide broadcast application to suppress and kill live vegetation, mechanical tillage to overturn soil, expose root systems and kill vegetation.
-Many species of wildlife, especially insects, species with a life process that includes a shallow underground or near-ground component, amphibians, and slow-moving species, will be terminated during this process.
+Farming (Cooperative) - Short-term impacts include disturbance and displacement of wildlife typical of any noisy heavy equipment operation, and the loss of poor quality cover while the tract is farmed.
+Wildlife may also use the farmed area as an additional food source for the period which it is farmed.
+In preparations for farming, a unit will usually be treated with a combination of the following practices: having or burning to remove current standing vegetation, herbicide broadcast application to suppress and kill live vegetation, mechanical tillage to overturn soil, expose root systems and kill vegetation.
+Many species of wildlife, especially insects, species with a life process that includes a shallow underground or near-ground component, amphibians, and slowmoving species, will be terminated during this process.
 Mobile wildlife such as deer, coyotes, jackrabbits, and sharp-tailed grouse will be displaced to surrounding areas.
 Initial farming preparations typically take place in the fall or early spring.
 Field prep, planting, weed control and harvesting will generally only cover a few days per month from April through November, but will completely disturb all areas of the farm unit.
 Throughout the remainder of the growing period disturbance will be minimal.
 After harvest, steps can be taken to improve winter habitat and soil health.
 Leaving residue standing instead of tilling it or using cover crops can provide food and cover for overwintering wildlife including soil micro-organisms, which promotes soil health and ensures important nutrient cycling continues year-round.
 It is Service policy that the long-term productivity of the soil will not be jeopardized to meet wildlife objectives (601 FW3, 569 FW1).